-The recent resurgence of virus spread and re-imposition of containment measures to varying degrees, along with the announcement of effective vaccines, has raised further uncertainty with regards to the timing and extent of the economic recovery and resulting expected credit losses.
-As there is uncertainty on how tourism, economic activity and the portfolio will react to these conditions, our allowances have a higher than usual degree of uncertainty.
+The spread of the delta variant and resulting resurgence of virus spread has raised uncertainty with regards to the timing and extent of the economic recovery and impact on expected credit losses.
+As there is uncertainty on how tourism, economic activity and the portfolio will react to these conditions, the assumptions used to determine our allowances have a higher than usual degree of uncertainty.
 The inputs used in the calculation of the allowance are inherently subject to change, which may materially impact our estimate of the allowance for expected credit losses.

-The Group's allowance for credit losses on the loan portfolios as at October 31, 2020 reflect a significant increase year over year as a result of the COVID 19 pandemic.
-The pre-existing IFRS 9 model could not solely be used to determine expected credit losses on the portfolio as it was not originally designed with events of this magnitude in mind.
-As a consequence, a model overlay was used to account for incremental expected losses not solely captured by the IFRS 9 model.
+The Group's stage 1 and 2 allowance for credit losses on the loan portfolios as at October 31, 2021 reflects a decrease as a result of the recent recovery observed in many economies and the resilience of our portfolio.
+The IFRS 9 model could not solely be used to determine expected credit losses as it was not designed with events of this magnitude in mind.
+As a consequence, a model overlay was used to account for incremental expected losses not captured by the IFRS 9 model.

 To address the uncertainties inherent in the current environment and to reflect all relevant risk factors not captured in our model, we applied expert credit judgement in the design of the overlay and the determination of inputs used in the calculation of the allowance.
-In light of the significant uncertainty, the impact of expert credit judgement on our allowances increased as compared to the previous year.
+In light of the significant uncertainty, the impact of expert credit judgement on our allowances during 2020-2021 increased as compared to 2019.
 We applied qualitative adjustments to macroeconomic projections, the assumed credit response of the portfolio to the macroeconomic conditions, levels of loss severity and the determination of significant increase in credit risk.